fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolScopedRoleMember.md

 # Get-MsolScopedRoleMember

 ## SYNOPSIS
-Retrieves the members of the specified role who are granted that role over an administrative unit.
+Gets members of a role who are granted that role over an administrative unit.

 ## SYNTAX